sravimohan/angular-testing-patterns/README.md

   - **Code Review Practices:**
     - Discuss the need for tests during code reviews.
     - Focus on the value of tests rather than enforcing strict rules.
   - **Front-End vs. Back-End Unit Testing**
     - **Front-End Unit Testing:**
       - Focuses on user interface components and interactions.
       - Often requires mocking of services and dependencies.
       - Tests may include DOM manipulation and rendering.
       - More prone to changes due to evolving UI requirements.
     - **Back-End Unit Testing:**
       - Focuses on business logic, data processing, and APIs.
       - Typically involves less mocking as dependencies are more stable.
       - Tests are more stable and less likely to change frequently.
       - Often easier to isolate logic without dealing with UI complexities.
     - **Different Rules for Front-End and Back-End:**
       - Front-end tests should prioritize critical and complex UI logic.
       - Back-end tests should cover business logic and data integrity.
       - Avoid enforcing the same testing rules for both; tailor strategies to the specific needs of each layer.
+  - **Additional interesting thoughts,**
+    - [TDD, Where Did It All Go Wrong (Ian Cooper)](https://www.youtube.com/watch?v=EZ05e7EMOLM), Even though talks about TDD and not specificaly about Front End, the concepts are universal and is a fantastic talk.
+Highly recomended.
+    - [Kent C. Dodds – Write tests.
+Not too many.
+Mostly integration](https://www.youtube.com/watch?v=Fha2bVoC8SE&list=PLV5CVI1eNcJgNqzNwcs4UKrlJdhfDjshf&t=11s).
+Kent, is a very well known developer/educator mostly in the react world.
+He is also the creator of the Epic Web Stack.
+    - [Grug on Testing](https://grugbrain.dev/#grug-on-testing), If you are not familiar with this legendary website you should find a quite afternoon and read the whole thing.
+It is hilarious and worth the time just for the laughts you are going to have.

 ## Pragmatic Unit Testing Guidelines in Angular